lyijin/working_with_dna_meth/README.rst

 1. Genome preparation

    This command assumes that bowtie2 can be called directly on the command line.
 If it doesn't work, then look into the ``--path_to_bowtie`` command.

-Genome file has sit in a folder of its own.
+   Genome file has to sit in a folder of its own.
 Use symlinks within the folder to save space.

    ``$ ~/tools/bismark_v0.17.0/bismark_genome_preparation --verbose --bowtie2 .``

 2. Running Bismark

    ``$ ~/tools/bismark_v0.17.0/bismark relative/path/to/prepared/genome --bowtie2 --score_min L,0,-0.6 -1 blah_R1.trim.gz -2 blah_R2.trim.gz -p 12 --bam``

    Of all the commands here, the ``--score_min`` stands out as the unexplainable non-default.
 This exact command was suggested by the program creator in one of the forum posts when someone complained they obtained very low mapping rates for their data.
 This equation controls how "loose" the mapping should be--and from testing, I can vouch that this cutoff strikes a good balance between sensitivity and accuracy. ``--score_min`` is a Bowtie2 parameter, read its docs if you want to know what it means EXACTLY.

    In this pipeline, ``--score_min`` is the BIGGEST determinant of the results.
 This is the one thing I'll optimise if my results look weird.

 Deduplication
 -------------